-Once, in 1932, near the Black Duck Point rice field on Leech Lake, the scouts, the younger class, saw a boat out in a closed rice field near Bear Island.
+Once, in 1932, by the Black Duck Point rice field on Leech Lake, the scouts -- the younger class -- saw a boat out in a closed rice field near Bear Island.

-I was approved to talk with the harvester by the rice council leader, so I sat down beside him.
+I was approved to talk with the harvester by the council leader, so I sat down beside him -- in a boat beside him.
 I said to the guy harvesting, "Ah, I'm sent out here to visit you people by a group of Indians that's on the board of the ricing committee.
 I'm sent by the directors."